scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

  The exchange REST/Websocket endpoints are sorted in groups, this is useful to regroup API endpoints by functional affinity and not list every endpoint in a single interface.
 The API group object is mapped to [ExchangeApiDescriptor](../../src/main/java/com/scz/jxapi/exchange/descriptor/ExchangeApiDescriptor.java).
 It is composed of the following properties:
  * `name`: API group name
  * `description`: A description of the API group.
+May contain [placeholders](#placeholders) referencing exchange or API group contants, or configuration properties.
  * `constants`: A list of constant values specific to this API group.
+Constants values may contain  [placeholders](#placeholders) referencing other previously defined exchange or API group contants.
  * `httpUrl`: The base URL for HTTP API endpoints.
 It can be a relative path, in which case the actual base url is result of concantenation of base `httpUrl` in parent (exchange) property and value of this property if it is set.
+The value may contain  [placeholders](#placeholders) referencing exchange contants or configuration properties.
  * `websocketUrl`: The base URL for WebSocket API endpoints.
 It can be a relative path, in which case the actual base url is result of concantenation of base `websocketUrl` in parent (exchange) property and value of this property if it is set.
+The value may contain  [placeholders](#placeholders) referencing exchange contants or configuration properties.
  * `httpRequestInterceptorFactory`: The factory class for creating HTTP request interceptors.
 If not defined, the value of `httpRequestInterceptorFactory` in parent (exchange) property is used.
  * `websocketHookFactory`: The factory class for creating WebSocket hooks.
 If not defined, the value of `websocketHookFactory` in parent (exchange) property is used.
  * `rateLimits`: List of [rate limits](#api-request-rate-limit) request rate limitation to enforce in addition to rules defined in parent exchange.